zajitschek/metaanalysis/chapters/chapter1.md

 <exercise id="1" title="Preface & Disclaimer">

-I am continously improving and updating this resource, please get in touch if you have some great suggestions, resources or feedback.
+I am continuously improving and updating this resource, please get in touch if you have some great suggestions, resources or feedback.

 # About this course